dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Generics
-- You can pass literals of primitive types (int, float, char) to a generic.
-Like `type int := binary[8]`
-- You can use generics to specify cases where function is agnostic to var/val.
-For example when adding two complex numbers:
-`func add[V: var|val](V a: complex, V b: complex)->V complex` You can use `V x:int` to declare a variable same as input but you cannot modify it's value because it can be val.
+- Generic arguments should types.
-- You can use `|` to denote possible identifiers.
+- You can use `|` to denote possible types instead of a protocol.
 For example: `func add[T: int|float]...`
-`type array[T, N where N: int] := ...` You can accept literals of primitive types in generics.

 - When defining types, you can append `[A, B, C, ...]` to the type name to indicate it is a generic type.
 You can then use these symbols inside type definition.
 - When defining functions, if input or output are of generic type, you must append `[A,B,C,...]` to the function name to match required generic types for input/output.
 - When you define a variable or another type, you can refer to a generic type using it's name and concrete values for their types.
 Like `Type{int, string]`